SEARCH THE UPPER DECK BLOG

 “Familiarize yourself with team or players you like and start small.
 Interacting with people on forums and not being afraid to say you are new to the hobby is a good way to get to know others and get more advice on how to build a big collection.
 If you are getting back into the hobby after some time off, do your research online to see what has changed and what some of your cards are worth now.
 And have fun with it!” – Griffin G.

 And as you get started, you’ll want to make sure you space for your collectibles which means dedicating a little space for them.
-Most collectors have a room or at least a closet dedicated to their collections.
-The most important thing there is that they are stored in a safe are that is not too hot or too cold and is high enough to avoid issues with flooding or little hands if there are youngsters in the house.
-Take a look at Upper Deck’s Ultimate Fan showing off his collection of hockey memorabilia and cards!
+Most collectors have a room or at least a closet for their collections.
+The most important thing is that they are stored in a safe area that is not too hot or too cold.
+Cards should be stored high enough to avoid issues with flooding or where little hands can get to them if there are youngsters in the house.
+Collecting with your family and getting your young ones involved can help make memories that will last a lifetime though.
+Check this out!